Broadcasting Services Act 1992: Legacy

-Carolyn Lingerwood, a former government advisor regarding the Broadcasting Services Act 1992, in 2002 shared recommendations for the broadcasting regulation in Australia to be restructured.
+Carolyn Lingerwood, a former government advisor regarding the Broadcasting Services Act 1992, shared recommendations in 2002 for the broadcasting regulation in Australia to be restructured.
 This involved the deregulation of the sector to lower the barriers to entry for emerging services as well as provide a clear set of principles on which to base regulatory measures for future broadcasting services.

 In 1999 the Australian Productivity Commission held an inquiry into broadcasting in which amendments to the Broadcasting Services Act 1992 were recommended.
-These related to the issue of ‘freedom of expression’ specifically regarding political communication.
-The Commission recommended that the key objectives of the act be modified to include ‘the promotion of freedom of expression'.
+These related to the issue of 'freedom of expression' specifically regarding political communication.
+The Commission recommended that the key objectives of the act be modified to include 'the promotion of freedom of expression'.
 The review additionally supported the "removal of regulatory barriers" to broadcasting including advocating for foreign ownership to be introduced with the same restrictions as domestic ownership.
 The review warned of a "concentrated" traditional media within Australia, pointing out News Limited in newspaper, Nine Network in Television and Village Roadshow in radio as companies holding majority of their fields potential audience.

 Public Interest Test

 The current cross-media ownership regulations have been criticised for not being able to adopt to the evolving capabilities of broadcasting technologies.
 The solution has been raised in the form of a public interest test.
 This involves the involvement of third-party individuals and organisations assessing factors of media diversity.
 A public interest test would 'assess proposed changes in the control of content' and restrictions on broadcasting enterprises.
-The concept of a public interest test was dismissed by the Howard Government for its subjectivity in individuals or organisations concluding what can be considered of public interest.
+The concept of a public interest test was dismissed by the Howard government for its subjectivity in individuals or organisations concluding what can be considered of public interest.

 Royal Commission

-In November 2020, Former Australian Prime Minister Kevin Rudd introduced an e-petition to the House of Representatives calling for a Royal Commission into Australian media diversity.
+In November 2020, former Australian Prime Minister Kevin Rudd introduced an e-petition to the House of Representatives calling for a Royal Commission into Australian media diversity.
 The petition directly targets News Corporation and Rupert Murdoch for 'blending editorial opinion with news reporting' to 'attack opponents in business and politics'.
 The merger of Nine Entertainment and Fairfax Media was also a central aspect for its 'undermining' of 'regional and local news'.
-The petition, registered as EN1938, received 501,876 online signatures; the most signatures a House of Representatives petition has ever received.
+The petition, registered as EN1938, received 501,876 online signatures; the third most signatures a House of Representatives petition has ever received.

 The call for a Royal Commission was supported by the Senate committee following a parliamentary inquiry into media diversity in 2021.